embermap/ember-data-storefront/README.md

 This feature works best when used on relationships that are defined with `{ async: false }` because it allows `load()` to load the data, and `get()` to access data that has been loaded.

-You can turn this feature on by adding the following to `app/app.js`.
+You can add the `load` API to your models by adding the following code to `app/app.js`.

 ```js
 // app/app.js